ganeti/ganeti/doc/design-openvswitch.rst

 Example:
-switch1 will connect the VM to the default VLAN of the switch1. switch1.3 means that the VM is connected to an access port of VLAN 3. switch1.2:10:20 means that the VM is connected to a trunk port on switch1, carrying VLANs 2, 10 and 20.
+switch1 will connect the VM to the default VLAN of the switch1. switch1.3 means that the VM is connected to an access port of VLAN 3. switch1.2:10:20 means that the VM is connected to a hybrid port on switch1, carrying VLANs 2 untagged and VLANs 10 and 20 tagged. switch1:44:55 means that the VM is connected to a trunk port on switch1, carrying VLANS 44 and 55

-This configuration string is split at the dot and stored in nicparams[constants.NIC_LINK] and nicparams[constants.NIC_VLAN] respectively.
+This configuration string is split at the dot or colon respectively and stored in nicparams[constants.NIC_LINK] and nicparams[constants.NIC_VLAN] respectively.
+Dot or colon are stored as well in nicparams[constants.NIC_VLAN].

 For Xen hypervisors, this information can be concatenated again and stored in the vif config as the bridge parameter and will be fully compatible with vif-openvswitch as of Xen 4.3.

 Users of older Xen versions should be able to grab vif-openvswitch from the Xen repo and use it (tested in 4.2).

-The differentiation between access port and trunk port is given by the number of VLANs that are specified.

 gnt-instance modify shall be able to add or remove single VLANs from the vlan string without users needing to specify the complete new string.